Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample2.1_AnalyzeSentimentWithOpinionMining.md

 string reviewA = @"The food and service were unacceptable, but the concierge were nice.
-                 After talking to them about the quality of the food and the process to get room service they refunded the money we spent at the restaurant and gave us a voucher for near by restaurants.";
+                 After talking to them about the quality of the food and the process to get room service they refunded the money we spent at the restaurant and gave us a voucher for nearby restaurants.";

 string reviewB = @"The rooms were beautiful.
 The AC was good and quiet, which was key for
                 us as outside it was 100F and our baby was getting uncomfortable because of the heat.